-Community Engagement Officer, Kate Green, is going out and about in the local area asking schools, groups and residents what they would like to see in their new museum and community space.
+Community Engagement Officer, Kate Green, is going out and about in the local area, running activities and events for schools, groups and residents, and keeping them up to speed on developments in their new museum and community space.

-Look out for Kate at our pop-up museums where she will also be gathering more feedback on the concept designs.
+Look out for Kate at our pop-up museums and workshops.

 The sale of the current Town Hall and Museum in Devon Square and St Paul’s Rd will contribute towards the project costs.
-We are busy preparing bids to other funders for the remainder of the money.
+The preparation of bids to other funders is ongoing.

 All donations to the project, no matter how small, are very much appreciated.
 Please visit the donate page for further details.

-Newton is the newest recruit to the team, giving a helping hand with the promotion and marketing of the town, including events, activities and projects.
+Newton is giving a helping hand with the promotion and marketing of the town, including events, activities and projects.

-He will be out and about on a regular basis at both Newton's Place and Town Council events.
+He will be out and about on a regular basis.

 If you spot him, come and say hello - he's a friendly chap!